1

 In a hospital, HUC stands for Hospital Unit Clerk, a role responsible for administrative tasks such as patient registration, scheduling, and communication within hospital units.
 HUCs typically need strong organizational skills and may use hospital information systems to perform their duties.

-What is a HUC position?
+What does a HUC do?

 More about Huc jobs